daveliao/daveliao/README.md

 ### Hi, I'm Dave! 👋

 - 💬 Ask me about Jira, Confluence, or Trello.
-On odd-numbered days, ask me about Salesforce
+On odd-numbered days, ask me about Salesforce.
 - ⚡ I'm still waiting for a "Community" film. #sixseasonsandamovie